audiotool/manual/manuals/plugins/drums/beatbox_9.rst

-The Beatbox 9 is sequenced by selecting the instrument you want to use and then clicking on the sequencing button or buttons that correspond to where you want to the hit to occour in the sequence.
+The Beatbox 9 is sequenced by selecting the instrument you want to use and then clicking on the sequencing button or buttons that correspond to where you want to the hit to occur in the sequence.
 Only one instrument can be added to the sequence at a time.
 Each instrument has its own set of parameter controls which allow for the sound of each instrument to be modified individually.